-So, what about part-timers?
-Couples have to understand that hiring a part-time photographer comes with certain risks.
-The most important thing to consider is this, when a photographers' entire livelihood depends upon their reputation as a wedding photographer, then they have a great incentive to provide you with the very best quality photography and service.
-Although there are some part-time photographers who are quite good and capable of doing a good job for you, it's important to understand they do have less of an incentive to provide the very best quality photography and service, they won't have as much time to help you with wedding day timeline, and most likely won't have time to enhance your images in a timely manner, it is also important to consider that their day job will always take precedence over your wedding photography, so if for any reason they must work at their real job on your wedding day, then you will be out a photographer.
-I have several couples every year who frantically contact me close to their wedding day desparately searching for a photographer at the last minute, because their photographer wasn't able to photograph their wedding.
-Please whatever you do don't make the same mistake they did!
+SO, WHAT ABOUT PART TIMERS?
+Couples need to understand that it is risky to hire a part time photographer.
+When a photographers' entire livelihood depends upon their reputation as a wedding photographer, then they have a great incentive to provide you with the very best quality photography and service.
+Although there are some really talented part-time photographers, it's important to understand they do have less of an incentive to provide the very best quality photography and service, they won't have as much time to help you with the wedding day timeline, and most likely won't have time to enhance your images in a timely manner, it is also important to consider that their day job will always take precedence over your wedding photography, so if for any reason they must work at their real job on your wedding day, then you will be out a photographer.